"Everyone deserves to feel safe"

 - Create a lightweight, easy to use app with a companion web component

 - Allow users a way to verify that spaces are safe and welcoming

-- How can information be kept up to date?
+- How can information be kept up to date and relevant?

 - How can information on locations be verified?

 - How can users and their details be kept safe?

 - Is there a use for an app like this?

 How can this be created to the original project scope (a fully functioning app created for multiple platforms by one person) in 4 months?
 What mechanisms can be in place to make sure that people with malicious intent can't use the information given in the app for harmful purposes?
 What are the most important features to have in the app from launch?
 How will the information be sourced and kept up to date?
 Are there any API restrictions?

 Brainstorm & Research